 East Stroudsburg University of Pennsylvania will provide:

-A learning community that promotes diversity and views teaching as the university's primary focus.
+- A scholarly community that promotes diversity and views learning as the university's primary focus.

 About President Welsh: